top of page

 This is the plan I recommend to clients who want more control over their environment or have more than ten devices to manage.
 If your team is distributed and you're not running an on-premises server anymore, Intune becomes essential.
 It lets you enforce policies, wipe lost devices, and ensure laptops are encrypted without having to be physically onsite.

 Still, Business Premium isn’t all-inclusive.
 Recently, while helping a client configure Conditional Access, I realized we needed a Microsoft Defender addon license.
 That was another $5 per user per month.
-Then we discovered sensitivity labels weren’t working as expected, because they also required an add-on.
+Then we discovered sensitivity labels weren’t working as expected because they also required an add-on.
 Each of these seems small, but they add up fast.

 Add-On Creep Is Real